-Your pet is an important part of the family.
-More than just a furry animal living rent-free in your house, your pooch or kitty is the heart of the home.
-An easy way to show how much care is to give them their own designated pet room.
-This can be an easy way to work on training/routines while giving them a space to get away from the hustle and bustle of the house when they need downtime.
+Your pet is not just a furry animal living rent-free in your house, they are an important part of the family; in fact, your pooch or kitty is probably the heart of the home!
+To show how much you care, give them their own designated pet room.
+This can offer them a nice space to get away from the hustle and bustle when they need some downtime.
 Here are a few of the best suggestions for using foam to create the perfect pet room to help you get started.

 When it comes to using foam to create the perfect pet room, the bed is a great place to start.
-Whether you are creating a large room for your pet or a smaller space tucked away from the main traffic of the house, the bed is the most important part.
+No matter the size of the pet room or where it is tucked away, the bed is the most important part.

 Foam is great for pet beds for a few reasons.
-For starters, foam can offer a soft, cushioned spot for your pet to sleep while also offering support and sturdiness.
-You can even opt for memory foam, which is perfect for extra comfort in general, but especially well-suited to older pets with joint problems.
-You can even choose the type of foam for the pet bed such as foam that is a single, solid piece or foam scraps.
-Foam scraps are ideal if you are looking for a particular level of softness or firmness for your pet.
-Either way, this is a great way to use foam for your pet room that they are sure to love!
+Foam offers a soft, cushioned spot for your pet to sleep.
+You can even opt for memory foam, which is perfect for extra comfort.
+Memory foam is especially well-suited for older pets with joint problems.
+You also have a choice between solid foam and shredded foam.
+No matter what option you choose, this is a great way to use foam for your pet room that they are sure to love!

 When using foam to create the perfect pet room, most people are surprised they can use it for the floors.
-Foam is a tough, durable solution that is great for protecting your real floors from the rowdiness of pets.
-You can place durable, colorful foam on the floors of the space for something that is resistant to stains, odors, and dirt.
-This also gives your pup a floor that is a little softer than tile or wood.
-Make sure you choose a closed-cell foam to avoid any moisture-related accidents from penetrating the foam surface.
+Foam is a tough, durable solution that will protect your floors from the rowdiness of pets.
+Foam on the floors will help keep it resistant to stains, odors, and dirt.
+This also gives your pup a floor that is softer than tile or wood.
+Make sure you choose a closed-cell foam to avoid any moisture-related accidents from penetrating the surface.

-Does your cat go through scratching posts way too often?
+Does your cat go through scratching posts too quickly?
 If you want to give Fluffy a scratcher that will last longer than a week, foam is a great choice.
-If you choose a denser foam that is harder to destroy, your cat can sharpen their claws without shredding the post.
-When the foam starts to show signs of wear and tear, simply switch it out with new foam.
+Closed-cell foams are harder to destroy, so your cat can sharpen their claws without shredding the post right away.
+When the foam starts to show signs of wear and tear, simply switch it out for new foam.

-Another great way to use foam in this type of room is to put a foam mat under the crate.
-If you are crate training your puppy in this room, the foam under the crate will protect the floors from scratches or other damages.
-Closed-cell foam is tough and durable for this need.
-It is also resistant to stains and odors for one less thing to worry about for crate training.
+If you are crate training your puppy, foam under the crate will protect the floors from scratches and other damage.
+Closed-cell foam is tough and durable for this application.
+It is also resistant to stains and odors.

-Foam mats are great for use under litter boxes if you are making a pet room for your cat.
-It will make it easier to clean up after kitty when they inevitably get litter outside of the box.
-Best of all, foam is resistant to stains and odors so it ideal for this tough area of the room.
-The foam can even give your kitty something to wipe their paws on as they exit the litter box so they don’t track litter all over the room.
+Foam mats are great under litter boxes, too.
+This foam will make it easier to clean up after your cat.
+Best of all, foam is resistant to stains and odors, so it is ideal for this tough area.
+It even gives your feline something to wipe their paws on as they exit the litter box.

-Another good use for foam mats in a pet room is underneath the feeding bowls.
-Pets can be messy when they eat which is why an easy to clean surface, such as foam, can make a big difference.
-A foam mat under the feeding bowls can also help teach a younger pet where meals take place as part of their training routine.
+You can also put foam mats underneath the feeding bowls.
+Pets can be messy when they eat, so an easy to clean surface can make a huge difference.
+A foam mat can also teach a younger pet where their meals are during a new training routine!

-While this is a room for the pet, you will still need somewhere comfy to sit.
-You will likely spend a good deal of one on one time in this room with your pet for training, playing, and just cuddling so you need a comfy seat.
-With a foam sack seat, you can have the perfect seat to hang with your cat or dog.
-A foam sack is ideal because not only is it lightweight and easy to move around the room, it is also safe for younger puppies or kitties still learning.
-A regular chair would be subjected to a cat using it as a scratching post or a puppy chewing on the leg of the chair.
-A foam sack removes these concerns while still giving you somewhere to sit.
+While this is a room for the pet, you will still need somewhere comfy to sit to relax with them!
+You will likely spend a good deal of one on one time in this room training, playing, and cuddling with your pet.
+With a foam sack, you can have the perfect seat for hanging out with your cat or dog.
+A regular chair would be subjected to a cat using it as a scratching post or a puppy chewing on its leg.
+A foam sack removes these concerns while still giving you somewhere comfortable to sit.